Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Preliminaries

-The local in time result for \eqref{e:ut-L-p_AV} requires the dispersive and Strichartz estimates for the time-dependent propagator $U(t)=e^{-itH_{A,V}}$.
-Yajima \cite{Ya91} combines the oscillatory integral operators, bicharacteristics and integral equation method developed by Fujiwara and Kitada et al's work to obtain
+The local in time result for \eqref{e:ut-L-p_AV} requires dispersive and Strichartz estimates for the time-dependent propagator $U(t)=e^{-itH_{A,V}}$.
+Yajima \cite{Ya91} combines the oscillatory integral operators, bicharacteristics and integral equation method developed in Fujiwara and Kitada et al's work \cite{Fuji79,KitaKu81} to obtain